ictunion/main-website-public/content/statutes/index.en.md

     1. carries out the tasks entrusted to it by the Workplace Members’ Meeting,
     2. exercises the powers conferred on trade union organizations by the Labor Code and other legislation,
     3. manages a determined share of the Organization’s financial resources,
-    4. in accordance with Act No. 2/1991 Coll. on collective bargaining, as amended, bargains collectively and concludes a collective agreement whereby the bargaining team may include other members performing dependent work at the Workplace.
+    4. in accordance with Act No. 2/1991 Coll. on collective bargaining, as amended, bargains collectively and concludes a collective agreement.

 #### XI.
 MEMBERSHIP IN THE ORGANIZATION